 Happy First Day of Spring!
 The sun is shining a little longer.
 Birds are singing again in the morning.
 And the ground is starting to thaw.
 Soon nature will be alive and all around us.
 Maybe that’s not such a good thing.
 We haven’t treated nature very well.
 Horror scholars have long pointed out that the best examples of the genre tap into collective fears.
 Eco-horror movies, which enjoyed their best run in the 1970’s, reflect anxieties about our environmental impact.
 Specifically, eco-horror movies revolve around a natural horror punishing humanity for some environmental transgression.
 And no, Jaws doesn’t count.
 To celebrate the arrival of spring, this edition of The Chopping Block takes a look at some of the best and worst of 1970’s eco-horror.

 Yet another Jaws knock-off, Orca is technically a bad movie.
 Its story of an orca seeking revenge against the fisherman responsible for the deaths of his mate and unborn offspring is beyond ridiculous.
-But Orca takes itself very seriously.
+And Orca takes itself very seriously.
 Like Tentacles, Orca also had an inexplicably impressive cast that included Richard Harris, Will Sampson, and Charlotte Rampling.
+But here’s the thing – it’s actually not a horrible movie.
+In fact, this eco-horror entry actually plays quite well if you can shrug off its silly premise.
 With some surprisingly good effects, Orca has a few good jolts.
-And the final show-down between the orca and Richard Harris’ fisherman actually kind of works.
+And the final showdown between the orca and Richard Harris’ fisherman actually kind of works.
 As a bonus, Ennio Morricone actually composed Orca’s atmospheric score.

 Grizzly is basically Jaws on land.
 With an 18-foot Grizzly Bear.
 The story so closely follows Jaws’ template that it could be mistaken for a cheap remake.
 In spite of its derivative story and very low budget, Grizzly was a surprise box office hit.
-With that being said, Grizzly is my least favourite ‘70’s eco-horror movie on this list.
+With that being said, Grizzly doesn’t make much of a case for itself as one of the better ‘70’s eco-horror movies.
 Simply put, the effects and editing do a poor job of convincing you that a bear is actually attacking anyone on screen.
 Yes, I know this is a low-budget effort, but if you can’t reasonably suspend our disbelief, why bother?
+This is pure ‘so bad, it’s good’ fare and not much else.

 Day of the Animals imagines a disturbing scenario.
 What if increased UV radiation entering the atmosphere due to ozone layer depletion drove animals mad?
 Though the premise is far-fetched, Day of the Animals plays it straight and almost pulls off a decent eco-horror movie.
 As compared to Grizzly, some of this 1977 movie’s animal attacks are almost compelling.
 Cougars, wolves, rats, vulture, hawks – Day of the Animals throws a bit of everything at you.
 In fact, one campfire scene may even pull off a good jump scare.
 But things quickly all off the rails as the movie drags on too long.
 Throw in some iffy effects and a ridiculously over-the-top performance from Leslie Nielsen and Day of the Animals spoils its early goodwill.